On This Page

 Q: How long is the Hospitality Management program?

 A: This is a typical 4-year program, compiled of 120 total credit hours that can be taken at your leisure.
+St. Augustine prides itself on being one of the online schools for adults who want to receive a higher education.

 Q: Can I get my B.A. in Hospitality Management online?